achandranjr/LLM-projects/README.md

 A collection of experiments, prototypes, and utilities involving Large Language Models (LLMs).
 This repository contains multiple sub-projects exploring prompt engineering, agent-based automation, fine-tuning, and retrieval-augmented generation (RAG), among other techniques.
 Each directory represents a standalone or modular experiment.

+Each sub-folder contains detailed setup and usage instructions for its respective project

 ## 🛠 Setup Instructions